 Congratulations, all simulated renewals succeeded: /etc/letsencrypt/live/example.com/fullchain.pem (success)

 Once the dry run succeeds, automatic renewal is configured.
-Consequently, the timer runs twice daily and renews certificates within 30 days of expiration.
+The timer checks certificates twice daily and renews them when they approach expiration.

 Resolving PHP Session Errors